Skip to content

 What’s it all about?

 There is a long and challenging history of under-recognising and undertreating pain in children.
 This study highlights discrepancies in pain management of long-bone fractures in children from ethnic minority backgrounds.
-The PECARN network was utilised for a retrospective analysis of paediatric emergency department visits for long-bone fractures across seven separate paediatric emergency departments in the USA from July 2014 to June 2017.
+The PECARN network was utilised for a retrospective analysis of paediatric emergency department visits for long-bone fractures across seven paediatric emergency departments in the USA from July 2014 to June 2017.

-The outcomes measured were whether children received any analgesia during their visit, and specifically whether opiate analgesia was received.
+The outcomes measured were whether children received any analgesia during their visit and whether opiate analgesia was received.
 Reduction of pain by a score of 2 or more points on a 10-point pain scale within 90 minutes of the highest documented pain score was also measured, as was whether ‘optimal’ pain control was achieved as defined by a pain score of 0-3 (none to mild pain).

 Of 21069 children with moderate-to-severe pain, 86% received analgesia.
 Interestingly, children from minority backgrounds were more likely to receive analgesia in any form for moderate-to-severe pain at the hospital.
-45% of children with moderate-to-severe pain received opiate analgesia; however, children from African American or Hispanic backgrounds were less likely to receive opiate analgesia when compared to White children.
+45% of children with moderate-to-severe pain received opiate analgesia; however, children from African-American or Hispanic backgrounds were less likely to receive opiate analgesia when compared to White children.

 Why does it matter?